Neeve01/PonyTown-Import-Export/README.md

   * If PonyTown was updated recently, just wait for me to update userscript.
   * No?
 Probably a browser issue.
 Try updating it, and if it won't work anyway, send me details about your browser.

-Once you're confident enough that there's an error, feel free to DM me in Discord,
+Once you're confident enough that there's an error, feel free to contact me via one of next ways:

 # How do I contact you?
 * Discord: Neeve#9079.